 The value recognised in the period for each KMP has been recognised straight-line over the vesting term as in line with accounting standards.
 For those portions of the granted rights with non-market vesting conditions, values have been estimated based on management's judgments as to the number of units expected to vest.

-Key inputs to the model are detailed below.
+Key inputs to the model are detailed on the next page.

 Table 7: Key inputs to FY2019 LTI Valuation